asdacdsfca/personal_webpage/project.md

 ```
 # The ⭐ represents the relative project difficulty
- to my current understandings and skills on those subjects
+ to my current understanding and skills in those subjects
 ```

 ## Amazon